-The AstraZeneca BioVentureHub in Mölndal is a new approach to open innovation.
-The company opens up its offices, laboratory space and facilities to academic groups and biotech companies that could gain competitive advantage by tapping into the company's resources and expertise.
-The setup is a win-win situation for all parties involved: the company/academic group, its investors and AstraZeneca.
-Companies and academic groups can operate at a lower cost base, utilise the Astra-Zeneca capabilities, know-how and infrastructure.
-AstraZeneca will request value recognition for its contribution only on the success of the program.
+The AstraZeneca BioVentureHub in Mölndal is a new approach for open innovation.
+The company opens up their offices, laboratory space and facilities to academic groups and biotech companies that could gain competitive advantage by tapping into the company's resources and expertise.
+The set-up is a win-win situation for all parties involved: the company/academic group, its investors and AstraZeneca.
+Companies and academic groups can operate at a lower cost base, utilize the AstraZeneca capabilities, know-how and infrastructure.
+AstraZeneca will request value recognition for its contribution only at success of the program.

-CLINICAL STUDIES SWEDEN
+NATIONAL COORDINATION OF CLINICAL STUDIES